 - First Peoples House of Learning

 - Craigdarroch Office Building

-There are currently close to 150 bicycle lockers around campus available for students, faculty and staff living off campus to rent on a semester by semester basis at current rates of $40/semester, plus a $50 key deposit.
+There are currently close to 150 bicycle lockers located in the Campus Bike Centre and around campus available for students, faculty and staff living off campus to rent on a semester by semester basis at current rates of $40/semester, plus a $50 key deposit.
 (Note that Residence Services rents lockers for those living on campus).
 Each locker has enough room for your bike and gear.
 Drop by the Campus Security building or contact firstname.lastname@example.org for information and to rent a locker.
 If you are unable to get a bike locker but need a bit of extra space for your cycling gear, simply take advantage of the hundreds of free lockers on campus, located in almost every building.

 Clothing and gear lockers

 In-building lockers large enough to hold bike bags, helmets, clothing, etc are located in 8 classroom buildings around campus and in the Campus Bike Centre under University Centre.
-They can be rented on a semesterly for $10 or annual basis for $30 from Parking and Transportation Services.
+They can be rented on a semesterly for $10 or annual basis for $30 from Campus Security.
 Fees include a $10 lock deposit.